U2: The Joshua Tree anniversary tours and Songs of Experience (2016–2019)

 Songs of Experience was released on 1 December 2017.
-Lyrically, the album reflects the "political and personal apocalypse" that Bono felt had occurred in his life in 2016.
+Lyrically, the album reflects the "political and personal apocalypse" that Bono felt in 2016.
 The first single, "You're the Best Thing About Me", is one of several songs from the record for which Bono wrote the lyrics as letters addressed to people and places closest to his heart.
-Songs of Experience received generally mixed reviews from critics, though it was the sixth-best-selling album globally in 2017 with 1.3 million copies sold.
-In 2018, the group embarked on the Experience + Innocence Tour, beginning in Tulsa, Oklahoma, on 2 May 2018.
-It grossed $126.2 million from 924,000 tickets sold, according to Billboard.
+Songs of Experience received mixed reviews from critics; it was the sixth-best-selling album globally in 2017 with 1.3 million copies sold.

+In May 2018, the band embarked on the Experience + Innocence Tour, which consisted of arena shows across North America and Europe.

+It was a sequel to their 2015 Innocence + Experience Tour, reprising its loose narrative and using a similar stage set.
+Several enhancements were made, such as a higher resolution and more transparent video screen and the addition of LED panels to the B-stage floor.
+The band incorporated augmented reality into the shows, releasing a mobile app for concertgoers to use and reviving Bono's demonic stage character MacPhisto from the 1993 Zoo TV Tour with the help of a camera filter.
+The tour concluded in Berlin in November with total revenues of US$126.2 million from 924,000 tickets sold, according to Billboard.